YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 1: Highlight solution

-Level 2: Text response:
+Level 2: Parametrized response:

-> This attribute is missing something.
+> The ${attribute} attribute is missing something.

-Level 3: Text response:
+Level 3: Parametrized response:

-> What is the type of this attribute?
+> What is the type of the ${attribute} attribute?

 Level 4: Resource response with Reference: